ajatkj/typed_argparser/README.md

 \* All arguments to pathlib.Path are supported.

-Additionally, args from `Annotated` metadata are also automatically supplied to the validators. <br />
+Additionally, args from `Annotated` metadata are also automatically supplied to the validators as runtime arguments. <br />
-For example, the format argument for datetime type is also suuplied to the `DateTimeRangeValidator` validator so that the validator uses the correct format.
+For example, the format argument for datetime type is also supplied to the `DateTimeRangeValidator` validator so that the validator uses the correct format.

 ## Usage